B2B Demand Generation Glossary

 Buyer Persona

 A buyer persona is the semi-fictional representation of your ideal individual buyer based on market research and real client data.
-Personas include demographics, job responsibilities, challenges, goals, and preferred communication channels.
-Effective personas guide content creation, messaging, and campaign targeting across different demand states.
+Well-built personas go deep: demographics, job responsibilities, daily challenges, professional goals, preferred communication channels, and the objections that reliably stall deals.
+All of that detail exists to guide content creation, messaging, and campaign targeting across different demand states, so your outreach lands instead of bouncing.

 Related Terms: Ideal Client Profile, Buying Committee, Intent Data